History of Japan–Korea relations: Imjin War (1592–1598)

+The Spanish Empire's plan to conquer China was the catalyst.
 Toyotomi Hideyoshi, who had unified Japan, ordered daimyōs (feudal lords) all over the nation to the conquest of Ming Dynasty China by way of Korea, after the latter's refusal to allow Japanese forces to march through, while King Seonjo alerted its Chinese counterpart regarding the Japanese threat.
-Japan completed the occupation of the Korean peninsula in three months.
+Japan completed the occupation of the Korean peninsula in three months, thus starting the Imjin war.
 The Korean king Seonjo first relocated to Pyongyang, then Uiju.
-In 1593, The Ming Chinese emperor intervened by sending his army and recaptured the Korean peninsula.
+In 1593, The Ming Chinese emperor intervened by sending his army and recaptured Pyongyang.
 However, the Japanese military were able to gather in Seoul and successfully counterattacked China.
 Although during the war Korean land forces lost most of their land battles (with only a handful of notable exceptions), the Korean Navy won almost all the naval battles with decisive defeats of the Japanese fleet by Admiral Yi Sun-sin, cutting off Japanese supply lines and helping to stall the invading forces on the Korean peninsula.
 Amid the stagnation of the battle between the Ming army and the Japanese army, Hideyoshi died in September 1598.
 The Council of Five Elders ordered the remaining Japanese forces in Korea to retreat.